-In a post-lockdown world, holidaying abroad has become a thing of the past for many families.
-And while most people won’t be putting the passport away forever, more of us are instead opting for at-home holidays in the meantime.
-Known as “staycations”, these involve enjoying your local area.
-Think chill-out sessions at home, leisure activities, and visits to areas within road-trip distance.
+More and more families are opting for at-home holidays these days, both for cost efficiency, and in a desire to appreciate the world on our doorsteps.
+Known as “staycations”, these involve enjoying your local area; think chill-out sessions at home, leisure activities, and visits to areas within driving distance.

-In fact, we recently carried out research that showed 54% of people are planning more staycations in 2021.
+In fact, we carried out research that showed 54% of people were planning more staycations in 2021.
 If you’re one of that 54%, then you need to get road trip ready.

-Below, we’ll discuss the best ways to pack your car and how to prepare for a road trip during a staycation.
+Below, we’ll discuss how to prepare and what to pack for a road trip.

 Road trips are always good fun, but you do need to jump over one hurdle first: packing the car!
 Too many would-be staycation road trips have been derailed by poor preparation and planning.
 Thankfully, we’ve provided a “what to pack for a road trip” checklist so you can keep organised.

 These are the things you don’t want to leave behind for any reason, so be sure to double-check this list before you shoot off.

 A map (or a sat-nav/mobile phone)